open-tale/open-tale.github.io/_docs/05-skills.md

 points of Defense.

 * The Exposed mark wears off in the beginning of the target's next turn.

+#### Distractive Shadow

+* The maximum range is equal to 1m.

+* If the SP is higher than the target's Resolve, the target gets marked with a Distracted mark of level SP.
+Otherwise, the caster receives an Exposed mark of level SP.

+* A character with a Distracted mark, when attacking or using a skill against the caster of Distractive Shadow, will attempt to hit its shadow instead, completely missing the offensive attempt.

+* The Distracted mark wears off in the end of the target's next turn.

 #### Crippling Poison